 Scented Beeswax Ornaments

-Once it is melted, wait a minute and then add in your oils.
+- Once it is melted, wait a minute and then add in fragrance or essential oils.

 You can adapt this beeswax candle ornament project in several ways.

 - Choose a different shape, like this snowflake mold.